A Series of 4pp. Gospel Tracts by W.K. for distribution after preaching.

 (B.T.
 Vol. 20, p.
 156-157.
 Gospel No. 4:2.)

 In the first Gospel the leper is set immediately before the Centurion, to mark the grace at hand for the Gentile when the defiled people should reject the Messiah.
 So the Gospel shows from its beginning to its end.
-Hence it is that in its account of the Centurion (not in the corresponding narrative of Luke), the Lord declares that many should come from east and west and share the feast with Abraham and Isaac and Jacob, whilst the sons of the kingdom, their seed, should be cast forth into, the outer darkness with its unspeakable anguish.
+Hence it is that in its account of the Centurion (not in the corresponding narrative of Luke), the Lord declares that many should come from east and west and share the feast with Abraham and Isaac and Jacob, whilst the sons of the kingdom, their seed, should be cast forth into the outer darkness with its unspeakable anguish.

 In the third Gospel, which has a moral object rather than dispensational, the Holy Spirit led to placing the forgiven paralytic after the healed leper (Luke 5:13-14, and 18-25): the two striking pictures of sin as needing divine grace to cleanse, and the known remission of sins for power to walk and serve aright.
 Here too, the case of the Centurion is given in its actual place, which equally fell in with the scope of the Gospel.
-The Lord had laid down for His disciples in a large way and wholly above human thought or feeling that blessedness which He know in its perfection which grace calls to and forms.
+The Lord had laid down for His disciples in a large way and wholly above human thought or feeling that blessedness which He knows in its perfection which grace calls to and forms.
 Hence it is no question here of scribes and Pharisees, or of those of old time, He urges the principle of God's kingdom in words which leave the Jew out of sight and instruct the man of God where and when ever he may be.

 The faith of the Gentile Centurion follows, with a detail of similar propriety.
 His bondman was dear, yea precious, to him, but sick and about to die.
 Yet the Centurion did not present himself to the Lord.
 He came to Him only, as those are said to do themselves what they do by others.
 He was no heathen; he honoured the Jew, low as they were, because God chose them and entrusted them with His oracles, the scriptures.
 Therefore did he (a rare thing in a Roman officer) love their nation, as he even built them their synagogue.
 And so he sent to the Lord elders of that people, who besought Him earnestly on the behalf of one so worthy in their eyes (as rare a thing in a Jewish elder).